 Figure 6.
-Rotor position at minimum (left) and maximum (right) gust velocity; Black blade is blade number 1
+Rotor position at minimum (a) and maximum (b) gust velocity; black blade is blade number 1.

 Figure 7.
-Span-wise distribution of a) rotor thrust and b) rotor torque for different azimuth positions at constant inflow and during the gust
+Span-wise distribution of (a) rotor thrust and (b) rotor torque for different azimuth positions at constant inflow and during the gust.